STommydx/2020S-COMP4111/README.md

 ![Java CI](https://github.com/STommydx/2020S-COMP4111/workflows/Java%20CI/badge.svg)

 This is the working repository for the COMP 4111 project.
 The project is a RESTful service on book management system for librarians.
+It features a range of book operations and support multiple actions via transactions.

 ## How do I get set up?